dhallgb/Seneye-MQTT/README.md

 - MQTT broker

 # Usage
-1. Copy config.yml.template to config.yml and edit selecting
+1. copy config.yml.template to config.yml and edit selecting
--- your device,
+	- your device,
--- MQTT broker,
+	- MQTT broker,
--- and publication topic
+	- and publication topic
-1. Run this Python program as a daemon, Google is your friend
+1. run this Python program as a daemon, Google is your friend
+1. subscribe to the published topic elsewhere, such as a public dashboard or emoncms
+1. Enjoy!